jht1493/ICM-2020-Code/weeks/01_intro-ree.md

 - re-mix sketches and experiment
 - create your own summary sheet
 - draw pictures
+- if you get stuck
+  - duplicated your sketch
-- if you get stuck, document as comments in your sketch, and bring sketch with quesitons to class
+  - document questions as comments in your sketch
+  - bring sketch to class and ask for help
+  - "if there is no struggle there is no progress"

 # 1. Recap, Explore and Experiment